 The first few branches that cropped up after the Philadelphia facility were Charlotte, North Carolina (1838-1861), Dahlonega, Georgia (1838–1861), and New Orleans, Louisiana (1838–1909).
 The mint marks C, D, and O were assigned to the Charlotte, Dahlonega, and New Orleans branches respectively.
 A newer branch in Carson City, Nevada (mint mark CC) closely followed the closing of the Charlotte and Dahlonega branches in 1870.
 Although this branch remained operational for only 20 years, with a three-year hiatus from 1886 to 1888, ultimately shutting down in 1893.

 United States Mint Active Facilities

-Boasting a massive output potential of one million coins per 30 minutes, this facility enhanced the production output by a significant margin.
+A brand new site for the Philadelphia Mint was built in 1969.
+This new site boasted a massive output potential of one million coins per 30 minutes, hence this facility enhanced the production output by a significant margin.
 The striking of the same number of coins, when produced by the older facility, took three years to achieve.

 San Francisco Mint